smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 # Puzzle #37 - Group Criteria Keys

-Write an SQL statement that provides a key based on the distinct combination of the columns Distributor, Facility, and Zone.
+Write an SQL statement that provides a key based on the distinct combination of the columns `Distributor`, `Facility`, and `Zone`.

 | Order ID | Distributor  | Facility | Zone | Amount |
 |----------|--------------|----------|------|--------|